Albert Finney: 1963–1977

-1963–1974

 Finney undertook a season of plays at the Royal National Theatre, including Miss Julie by August Strindberg in 1965.
-He returned to films with Two for the Road (1967) co starring Audrey Hepburn.
+He continued acting on films with Two for the Road (1967) co-featuring Audrey Hepburn.
 He and Michael Medwin formed a production company, Memorial Productions, which made Privilege (1967), directed by Peter Watkins; The Burning (1968), a short directed by Stephen Frears; and If....
 (1968), directed by Lindsay Anderson.
 Memorial also did stage productions, such as A Day in the Death of Joe Egg, which Finney performed in London and then Broadway.
 Memorial also produced some in which Finney did not appear, such as Spring and Port Wine and The Burgular.

-Memorial then made Charlie Bubbles (1968), which Finney starred in and also directed.
-Liza Minnelli made her feature debut in the film.
+Memorial then made Charlie Bubbles (1968), which Finney featured in and also directed.
+Liza Minnelli made her feature debut in the movie.
 Finney later called it "the most intense sense of creation I've ever had."

-Finney starred in The Picasso Summer in 1969, and played the title role in the musical Scrooge in 1970.
+Finney featured in The Picasso Summer in 1969, and played the title role in the musical Scrooge in 1970.

 Finney then made Gumshoe (1971), the first feature film directed by Stephen Frears, for Memorial.
 Memorial continued to produce films in which Finney did not appear: Spring and Port Wine (1970), with James Mason; Loving Memory (1971), an early directorial effort from Tony Scott; Bleak Moments (1971), the first feature from Mike Leigh; O Lucky Man!
-(1973) for Anderson; and Law and Disorder (1974); shot in Hollywood.

-In 1972 Finney returned to the stage after a six-year absence with Alpha Beta, which he later filmed for TV with Rachel Roberts.

-Memorial Productions pulled out of producing and Finney focused on acting.
+(1973) for Anderson; and Law and Disorder (1974); filmed in Hollywood.
+In 1972, Finney returned to stage after a six-year absence with Alpha Beta, which he later filmed on television with Rachel Roberts.
+Memorial Productions stopped producing and Finney emphasized acting.
 "It was OK at first," he later said, "but in the end it was sitting in an office, pitching ideas to Hollywood and waiting for the phone to ring."